Scene

 A slice of old Hollywood, with plenty of peace and quiet

 When you roll up the Palihotel’s short valet driveway and ascend a few stairs, you’ll feel like you’ve stepped into a retro-Hollywood dream.
-The glimmering pastel pool deck, which is visible right behind the front desk, is like a living mural of tinseltown’s golden age.
+The glimmering pastel courtyard pool, which is visible right behind the front desk, is like a living mural of tinseltown’s golden age.
 It beckons to, literally, dive into the property.

 The pool sits framed by two stories of rooms looking in on the sun-splashed action.
 You’ll likely find a crowd that’s attractive and tan — I did — donning sunglasses and sipping craft cocktails as they scroll their phones or chat under umbrellas.
 The place doesn’t feel crowded, though, as there’s no live DJ and it’s not open to the public.
 It’s like a mini-Roosevelt with all the charm of the tropical throwback pool deck without the throngs of visitors.
 It’s a perfect place to feel like you’re living the LA life, without having to pay the price tags that often come with it.